VOL. XCIV, NO. 247

 Erosion risks

-• Distributor consolidation increases customer bargaining power
+• Distributor consolidation can shift bargaining power away from brand owners.

 Leading indicators

-• On-trade and off-trade distribution points
+• On-trade activation and availability

 Counterarguments